 Lost Love was also recently confirmed as one of the Canadian bands headed down to Gainesville, Florida this October to take part in the beloved punk rock gathering The Fest.

 Another Canadian act taking part this year's Fest is Brutal Youth, the St. John's, Newfoundland bred hardcore punk group that now calls Toronto home.
 The band released a video this past week for the song "Sandpit," from their 2016 Stomp LP Sanguine.
 The video was shot and edited by Jody of the Montreal punk group Mansbridge.

 Red Deer, Alberta skate-punk trio Trashed Ambulance have shared "Accountable," the first single from their upcoming LP Flashes of Competence.
 The 12-song record is the band's second full length, following 2016's Blurry Thoughts and a pair of EPs last year.
-Once again the group's paired up with Montreal's Thousand Island Records for the release, which is due on May 4.
+Once again the group's paired up with Montreal's Thousand Islands Records for the release, which is due on May 4.
 Trashed Ambulance will support the LP with a tour through Ontario in May as the band travels to play Pouzza Fest on the long weekend in Montreal.
 You can find the dates on Facebook.

 Toronto indie rock quartet Casper Skulls premiered a new video for the song "Colour of the Outside" last week.
 The track, with vocals from both Melanie Gail St-Pierre and Neil Bednis, comes from their recent Buzz Records full-length Mercy Works.
 Bednis spoke with Brooklyn Vegan about the track, commenting:

 Lyrically “Colour of the Outside” was a real collaborative effort between Melanie and I. We wanted to depict a dystopian future; a feeling of helplessness and anxiety.
 Once we actually started performing the song we realized that the song more so depicts the time we’re living in now...